crankbird/crank-platform/docs/knowledge/README.md

 # Master Zettel Vault: The Definitive Collection

-**Purpose**: Single source of truth for all zettel knowledge, ending the chaos of scattered collections.
+**Purpose**: Single source of truth for all zettel knowledge, ending the chaos of scattered collections and fueling future Gherkin scenarios.

 ## 🎯 Anti-Chaos Principles